-Not the only females intent on Danny’s downfall of course which brings me back to @Sidcup4Remain who I suggested yesterday had complained to Bexley Council that Danny persuaded me to pick a Twitter fight with her.
+Not the only adversaries intent on Danny’s downfall of course but no one, not even Danny, dictates what appears on Bonkers.
 Danny phoned yesterday to say my speculative blog was pretty much correct.

-I returned to Twitter on 26th September last year to draw attention to police violence in Trafalgar Square. @Sidcup4Remain jumped in next day to argue with me and it escalated.
-She reported me to the police, not once but four times, for not being enthusiastic about head bashing and Danny to Bexley Council for making me do it.
+I returned to Twitter on 26th September last year to draw attention to police violence in Trafalgar Square and I was referred to the police, not once but four times, for not being enthusiastic about head bashing.
+Danny has been reported to Bexley Council again.

 I returned to Twitter on an impulse and Danny had been AWOL for some time.
 But there you are.
-S4R is extreme left and almost by definition irrational.
+The Left can be totally irrational.

 Danny let me see an email yesterday; he said I was OK to publish it if I wanted to but I don’t really see the need unless you don’t trust me.

-The complaint against Danny was that his actions (i.e. none) had caused S4R to suffer abuse on Twitter from both @bexleynews (the Conservative propaganda machine) and Bexley-is-Bonkers.
-Danny had encouraged me and others to target her and publish details of her [publicly available] posts so that people she had blocked could see them.
+The complaint against Danny was that his actions (i.e. none) had the complainer to suffer abuse on Twitter from both @bexleynews (the Conservative propaganda machine) and Bexley-is-Bonkers.
+Danny was said to have encouraged me and others to publish details of publicly available posts so that people who were blocked could see them.
+This is highly convoluted stuff.
 Danny (who had done sweet FA) was guilty of bullying and harassment and he had brought the Council into disrepute.

 There is so much insanity embodied in that short paragraph that it is hard to know where to begin.
 For a start Danny was nowhere to be seen over the period in question and I had been asking Teresa Pearce if she knew where he had gone.
 And why be so ashamed of your own Tweets that you are upset if blocked people read them?
-Juvenile behaviour but trusted to run what used to be called Longlands Labour.
+Juvenile behaviour but trusted to run, so Danny advises, to be in charge of an official Labour account.
 Hard to believe.

 The complaint was thrown out on first examination by the Head of Bexley’s Human Resources, one Nick Hollier.
 Not all bad as you can see.